 5 MANUFACTURE, WORKMANSHIP AND FINISH

 5.1 Coir pith, which is also known as coir dust is the main byproduct from coir extraction industries.
-In the husk, coconut fibres are seen tightly packed along with non-fibrous, fluffy and light weight corky material known as coir pith or coir dust, which constitutes about 50 to 70 percent of the husk.
+In the husk, coconut fibres are seen tightly packed along with non-fibrous, fluffy and light weight corky material known as coir pith or coir dust, which constitutes about 50 percent to 70 percent of the husk.
 In the process of extraction of coir fiber from husk generally about one third of it is obtained as fiber and two third of it is obtained as coir pith.
-After the coir fibre is extracted from the husk the pith can be collected and processed to enter the supply chain for the production of Agri/ horticultural grade material.
-The process for the production of coir pith block for Agri/horticultural grade material follows a number of steps depending on the requirement as agreed between the buyer and the seller.
+After the coir fibre is extracted from the husk the pith can be collected and processed to enter the supply chain for the production of agri/ horticultural grade material.
+The process for the production of coir pith block for agri/horticultural grade material follows a number of steps depending on the requirement as agreed between the buyer and the seller.

 5.2 Washing and Buffering of Coir Pith (Optional)

 The Coir pith is washed with water to further reduce the salt content.
 Washing is important to remove the additional salt content that cause high electrical conductivity of the media.
 Washing removes all the water-soluble elements such as sodium and potassium and thereby reduces the electrical conductivity.
 Due to the strength of some of the bonds made between the ions and the media, washing cannot eliminate all of the salt which may present in the coir pith.
 For which buffering may be done if agreed between the buyer and the seller.
 The pith can be buffered using the same process as washing by mixing a solutions of calcium nitrate and or magnesium nitrate as required, followed by a further washing step.
 Buffering balances the naturally occurring sodium and potassium in coir pith and prevents the unwanted lock out of calcium and magnesium and avoids sodium toxicity issue.
 Sodium, magnesium, potassium and calcium will all be absorbed at different rates even if they were all introduced into a solution at the same concentrations.
-Calcium and Magnesium are absorbed at double the rate due to them having a double-positive charge while potassium and sodium have a single-positive charge (Ca2+, Mg2+, K+ , Na+ ).
+Calcium and magnesium are absorbed at double the rate due to them having a double-positive charge while potassium and sodium have a single-positive charge (Ca2+, Mg2+, K+ , Na+ ).
 Buffering products that have high levels of calcium and magnesium have a slower buffering rate but they help to effectively create a lower potassium and sodium percentage on the exchange and offer beneficial magnesium to the cation exchange capacity (CEC).

 5.3 Coir Pith Blocks